chis0m/exchanger/README.md

 4. Run 'php artisan test' to run all your test and make sure they pass.

 5. When you are done with PHPstan, PHPCS and Test and everything works fine, please, go ahead and raise a pull request (PR), with *develop* as the target branch.

-6. Note: If you are on a unix-based system, you can add the following to *.bashrc* or *.zshrc* as the case may be.

->
-* alias phpunit="vendor/bin/phpunit"
-* alias phpstan="./vendor/bin/phpstan analyse --memory-limit=2G"
-* alias phpcs="./vendor/bin/phpcs app/"
-* alias phpcbf="./vendor/bin/phpcbf app/"

-This will enable you to run in your laravel project:
->
-	"phpunit" instead of 'vendor/bin/phpunit'
-	"phpstan" instead of './vendor/bin/phpstan analyse --memory-limit=2G
-	"phpcs" instead of './vendor/bin/phpcs app/'
-	"phpcbf" instead of './vendor/bin/phpcbf app/'
+For Every push github actions runs the test

+6. Congratulations

 ## Test